Mesh Neural Networks for SE(3)-Equivariant Hemodynamics Estimation on the Artery Wall: Introduction

 Machine learning methods for hemodynamic parameter estimation can be subdivided into three categories.
-First, \textit{parameterisation and projection} methods that re-parameterise or project the 2D artery-wall manifold from 3D to a Cartesian 1D or 2D domain and use multilayer perceptrons (MLP) or convolutional neural networks (CNN) on this domain.
-Second, 3D \textit{point-cloud} methods that use MLPs on points representing the artery wall.
-Third, \textit{mesh-based} methods that use graph convolutional network (GCN) architectures and incorporate information on artery-wall structure.

-In the category of parameterisation and projection methods, Itu et al.~\cite{ItuRapaka2016} have used MLPs to estimate (scalar) FFR along the artery centerline based on shape descriptors, Su et al.~\cite{SuZhang2020} have used CNNs to estimate (scalar) WSS magnitude based on uniform shape sampling, Gharleghi et al.~\cite{GharleghiSamarasinghe2020,GharleghiSowmya2022} have used CNNs to estimate (scalar) time-averaged and transient WSS magnitude based on a cylindrical parametrisation of the vessel wall, and Ferdian et al.~\cite{FerdianDubowitz2022} have used CNNs to estimate vector-valued WSS based on a cylindrical parameterisation plus uniformly sampled projections of the velocity field at several distances from the artery wall of the aorta reconstructed from 4D flow MRI.
+A first category is formed by \textit{parameterisation and projection} methods that re-parameterise or project the 2D artery-wall manifold from 3D to a Cartesian 1D or 2D domain and operate on this domain.
+This category includes approaches which use multilayer perceptrons (MLP) to estimate (scalar) fractional flow reserve (FFR) along the artery centerline based on shape descriptors~\cite{ItuRapaka2016}, use convolutional neural networks (CNN) to estimate (scalar) WSS magnitude based on uniform shape sampling~\cite{SuZhang2020}, use CNNs to estimate (scalar) time-averaged and transient WSS magnitude based on a cylindrical parametrisation of the vessel wall~\cite{GharleghiSamarasinghe2020,GharleghiSowmya2022}, or use CNNs to estimate vector-valued WSS based on a cylindrical parameterisation plus uniformly sampled projections of the velocity field at several distances from the artery wall of the aorta reconstructed from 4D flow MRI~\cite{FerdianDubowitz2022}.
 Parameterisation and projection methods have the disadvantage that they cannot necessarily be adapted to more complex artery shapes and might fail in cases with severe pathology (e.g. aneurysms).

-In contrast, point-cloud methods operate on native geometric representations of the artery.
-Point-cloud methods have been widely used for classification, detection, and segmentation tasks~\cite{GuoWang2021}.
-In hemodynamic field estimation, Liang et al.~\cite{LiangMao2020} used MLPs to estimate pressure and vector-valued velocity fields on 3D point clouds.
-Li et al.~\cite{LiWang2021} estimated vector-valued hemodynamic fields using a method similar to PointNet~\cite{QiYi2017} based on uniformly sampled points inside the cardiovascular lumen from CFD results.
+A second category is formed by 3D \textit{point-cloud} methods that use MLPs on points representing the native geometry of the artery.
+Point-cloud methods have been widely used for classification, detection, and segmentation tasks~\cite{GuoWang2021,QiYi2017}.
+In hemodynamic field estimation, they have been used to estimate pressure and vector-valued velocity fields on 3D point clouds~\cite{LiangMao2020}, and estimate vector-valued hemodynamic fields~\cite{LiWang2021}.
 Even though point-cloud methods excel at learning spatial relations from geometric data, they disregard an important part of information that is available in surface representations of arteries: the surface connectivity and curvature.